GoodforGod/dummymaker/README.md

 ### **Annotations**

-Allow to declare Dummy fields with generator annotations.
+Annotations allow you to declare Dummy fields with generator annotations.
-*Factories* will generate values by using their provided methods.
+*Factories* will generate values using their *generate* methods.

-Generate annotations start with *Gen* prefix (like *GenInteger, GenEmail*).
+Generate annotations start with *Gen* prefix (like *GenInteger, GenEmail, etc*).

 #### ***Special Annotations***